jhvreddy/Imp-Concepts/git/gitcheatsheet.md

-To use git --help <command> first you need to install man
+To use git --help option, first you need to install man
 ```
 sudo apt-get install git-man
 ```